mishal23/mishal23.github.io/src/posts/building-basic-web-server/index.md

 Let's understand `fork()` before going into the code, when `fork()` is called, it creates a copy of the existing process.
 The new process is called the child and the original process is called the parent.
 In python, on success it would return 0 in the child. <sup>[ref](https://docs.python.org/3/library/os.html#os._exit)</sup>.

-Now, since when the client creates a connection with the server, because we used `fork()`, two processes got created, so we will have to intelligently handle it.
+Now, when the client creates a connection with the server, two same processes got created because we used `fork()`, so we will have to intelligently handle it.

 ---